-Alessio Bariviera is a self-tought naturalist and conservationist with background fieldwork in extreme environments.
+Alessio Bariviera is a conservationist with background fieldwork in extreme environments.
 Over the years he has focused on building a diverse and extensive list of credentials and, as a freelance, has sought balance and an eclectic blend of interests and abilities.

-He has produced and filmed with director Paolo Sodi a 60-minute conservation docufiction on Papua New Guinea’s indigenous people, wildlife, and the threats they are up against.
-He has been collaborating with Banijay Group, the world’s largest independent content creation group for television and multimedia platforms.
+He has produced, written, and filmed with director Paolo Sodi a 60' feature film on Papua New Guinea’s indigenous people, wildlife, and the threats they have been facing.
+He has been collaborating with Nonpanic of Banijay Group, the world’s largest independent content creation group for television and multimedia platforms.

+Alessio has an extensive bushcraft and jungle survival training.
 He is a Fellow of the Royal Geographical Society.
-And, as an Earth Day Ambassador, he has been awarded the Patron of Beauty prize for his conservation efforts.
+And, as an Earth Day Ambassador, he was awarded the Patrons of Beauty prize for his conservation efforts.